dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   glReadPixels(lowerLeftCornerOfViewportX, lowerLeftCornerOfViewportY, SCR_WIDTH, SCR_HEIGHT, GL_RGB, GL_UNSIGNED_BYTE, frame);
   ```

 * One fix is to just render the viewport in the bottom left of the screen and not centre it when the OpenGL window gets resized.
-This doesn't mess up the ImGui window, the viewport, or the screen recording:
+This doesn't mess up the Dear ImGui window, the viewport, or the screen recording:

   ```cpp
   glViewport(0, 0, SCR_WIDTH, SCR_HEIGHT);